INTERNATIONAL ALLIANCE OF WASTE PICKERS

 • Include definitions for waste pickers, just transition, and workers in informal and cooperative settings.

-These measures aim to acknowledge waste pickers’ historical contributions, protect their rights, and promote effective and sustainable plastic waste management practices.
+These measures aim to acknowledge waste pickers’ historical contributions, protect our rights, and promote effective and sustainable plastic waste management practices.

 Documents